Ayahuasca Experiences: What It’s Really Like to Drink Yagé in Colombia

 Does Ayahuasca Really Change You?

-The medicine does not change who you are — it reveals what is already within you.
-As one guest shared:
+The medicine does not change who you are, it reveals what is already within you.
+Any lasting change depends on what you do with that insight once the ceremony ends.

 “The weekend was the most incredible, spiritual experience I have ever had.
 It was enlightening, transformative, difficult and decisively humbling” (lmharold, 2016).